ChineloOgbonnah/Power-BI-Project/README.md

 ## CONCLUSION AND RECOMMENDATIONS

-As a result of the rapid fluctuations in the sales trend throughout each month, It is quite difficult to estimate which period/season more sales are made.
+As a result of the rapid fluctuations in the sales trend throughout each month, It is quite difficult to estimate which period/season the stores make more sales.